evidentlyai/evidently/docs/book/monitoring/monitoring_overview.md

 * **Evidently Cloud (Recommended)**: This is the easiest way to start, with UI service and snapshots hosted by Evidently.
 Evidently Cloud includes support, a scalable backend, and premium features such as built-in alerting, user management, and visual dashboard design.
 * **Self-hosted ML Monitoring**: Best for proof of concept, small-scale deployments, or teams with advanced infrastructure knowledge.
 In this case, you must host the open-source UI dashboard service and manage the data storage on your own.
-* **Self-hosted Enterprise Deployment**: For a scalable self-hosted version of Evidently Platform with support, contact us for a [demo of Evidently Enterprise](https://www.evidentlyai.com/get-demo).
-Evidently Enterprise be hosted in your private cloud or on-premises.
+* **Private Enterprise Deployment**: For a scalable self-hosted version of Evidently Platform with support, contact us for a [demo of Evidently Enterprise](https://www.evidentlyai.com/get-demo).
+The platform be hosted in your private cloud or on-premises.

 # Deployment architecture